-- Select Build> Cabinet> Full Height and click in your view to place this Full Height Cabinet.
+Select Build> Cabinet>Full Height from the menu and click in your view to place a full height cabinet.

-- Once you have placed the cabinet, use the Select Objects tool to click on the cabinet so that it is selected, and choose the Open Object edit button.
+With the cabinet placed, use the Select Objects tool to click on the cabinet, then choose the Open Object edit button.

 If you see shelves after deleting the cabinet doors, select them in the preview image and hit the Delete button.